JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 **Key Takeaways:**
 1. Casual riders take significantly longer rides than members do, with docked bikes having the longest duration.
 2. Members take shorter rides during the week, though more rides are occurring.
-The trips on the weekend, though slighly less frequent, are longer in duration.
+The trips on the weekend, though slightly less frequent, are longer in duration.

 **Next Steps:**
 - Explore how seasonality affects trip duration.

 ### Conclusion and recommendations
-Knowing your customer is the first step to being able to market your product, and understanding the differences between casual and member riders will facilitate the creation of a new targeted marketing strategy centered on converting casual riders into annual members to maximize growth.
+Knowing your customer is the first step to being able to market your product.
+Understanding the differences between casual and member riders will facilitate the creation of a new targeted marketing strategy centered on converting casual riders into annual members to maximize growth.

-At a group level, casual riders are signficantly different to member riders.
+At a group level, casual riders are significantly different to member riders.
 The two groups differ in what they ride, the days and seasons they ride during, the times they ride, their start and end locations, and their trip duration.
 Despite these numerous differences, there are similarities: both groups ride more during warmer months, prefer classic bikes over electric (and, for casual riders, docked) bikes, and peak in trip frequency around 5PM during the week and 2PM on the weekend.

 **Recommendations:**
 1. Include docked bikes in the bikes available to members.